Synapse-Flux-Lab/rag-loom/docs/docs/architecture/system-design.md

 - Add providers (e.g., Azure OpenAI) by extending the LLM adapter set.
 - Hook into FastAPI dependency injection to introduce custom authentication or rate limiting.

 Ready to go deeper?
-Continue to [REST API](../api/rest-api) for endpoint specifics or [Production Deployment](../operations/deployment) to prepare for live environments.
+Continue to [REST API](../api/rest-api) for endpoint specifics or explore the [Operations guides](../operations/scaling) to prepare for live environments.